jerome1232/jerome1232.github.io/index.md

 ### Projects

   * **Greenhouse Project**: [PiGro](https://github.com/jerome1232/PiGro)
-    * This is an (mostly) automated greenhouse controlled by an Arduino Uno, a graphical user interface is provided by a Raspberry Pi hosting a local webserver and allows for viewing sensor data by leveraging D3.js, and controlling thresholds at which the Arduino takes action.
+    * Developed an automated greenhouse controlled by an Arduino Uno.
+    * Developed a web interface leveraging a Raspberry Pi connected to the Arduino via serial.
+    * Leveraged D3.js to visualize sensor data in the web interface.
+    * Utilized Python scripting and Unix Domain Sockets to facilitate communication between web ui and Arduino.
   * **Covid-19 Tracker**:
     * Developed a Covid-19 tracking app as part of a team for Android using Kotlin.
     * Utilized three JSON api endpoints to find the data requested whether it be a state or country.